Updated October 2023

 - Information about whether enrollees can be auto-enrolled into the same or a similar plan for the coming year, and if so, any key changes to benefits and cost-sharing between the plan offered in the current year and the version offered for the coming year.;

 - Information about the plan’s premium, including, for people receiving APTC, an estimated APTC amount based on the prior year’s amount;

 - Information about other health coverage options, including how to pick a different plan in the marketplace;

-- Where the consumer can call with questions;
+- Where the people can call with questions;

 - An explanation of the requirement to report changes to the marketplace;